 Get Rid Of Your Cable Bill

 Get rid of your expensive cable bill, and use what you save for Christmas.
 There are plenty of good alternatives to cable, such as Netflix, Hulu, or Sling.
 We personally use Sling.
 It’s an affordable, very reliable service, and we get everything we want to watch (yes, even Food Network!).
 We have had Sling for probably almost 2 years now.

 Related Post: How to Painlessly Cut the Cable Cord

 Save Your Spare Change

-Do you just throw your change down in the bottom of your purse like I do?
+Do you just throw your change down at the bottom of your purse as I do?
 Save all that change.
 At the end of the week, take all your coins and put them in a jar or box.
 Don’t touch the change, and at the end of the year, take your change to a bank or machine that will turn it into dollar bills.

 I know it’s July already, but don’t wait another day to start saving for Christmas!
 Make this Christmas easier on your wallet by being prepared!
-What do you do to save money for Christmas?
+What do you do to save money or make some quick cash for the holidays?
 Do you have a special Christmas fund?